A Little History…

 Here are some examples of the equipment and exercises:

-a workout on the Cadillac:
+an advanced workout on the Cadillac:

 Check out this archival footage of Joseph Pilates — the movements and workout are still just as relevant now as they were back then: